kubernetes-hy/kubernetes-hy.github.io/data/part-1/1-first-deploy.md

 ## What are microservices?

 In this course, we'll talk about microservices and create microservices.
 Before we get started with anything else we'll need to define what a microservice is.
-Currently there are a many different definitions for microservices.
+Currently, there are many different definitions for microservices.

-For this course we'll choose the definition set by Sam Newman in [Building Microservices](https://www.oreilly.com/library/view/building-microservices/9781491950340/): "**Microservices are small, autonomous services that work together**".
+For this course, we'll choose the definition set by Sam Newman in [Building Microservices](https://www.oreilly.com/library/view/building-microservices/9781491950340/): "**Microservices are small, autonomous services that work together**".
 The opposite of a microservice is a service that is self-contained and independent called a [Monolith](https://en.wikipedia.org/wiki/Monolithic_application).

 The misconception of microservices being a large number of extremely small services is proliferated by large enterprises.
 If you have an extremely large enterprise where teams don't even know the existence of other teams you may have an unconventionally large number of microservices.
-Due to the insanity of a large number of small services without any good reasoning we're witnessing the term monolith trending in 2020.
+Due to the insanity of a large number of small services without any good reasoning, we witnessed the term monolith trending in 2020.

 - "Monoliths are the future" - Kelsey Hightower, Staff Developer Advocate at Google, ["Monoliths are the Future"](https://changelog.com/posts/monoliths-are-the-future)